Nukelawe/slimefinder/README.md

 ```
 java -jar slimefinder-<version>.jar <command-line-options>
 ```
-When running in a directory for the first time, the slimefinder will generate the default property files and exit.
-Edit the property files for your needs and run using the same command again.
+When running in for the first time, the slimefinder will generate the default property files and exit.
+Edit the property files for your needs and re-run using the same command.
 To understand what all the properties mean and how to use them please refer to the [user manual](Slimefinder/documentation/user-manual.md).

 ## Commands